Do you run in the same shoes every day or do you rotate through different pairs?

 I’m ever more finicky about matching my shoes on the trails.
 No two trails are the same; trail surfaces vary even among rocky, rooty routes.
 Sometimes you need a lot of traction, sometimes you need very little.
 Sometimes you need underfoot or sidewall protection (or both) and sometimes you don’t.
 (But the moment you feel a rock poking through the bottom of your foot or you scrape the lateral side of your foot is too late to discover you should be running in a shoe with a flexible rock plate or a reinforced sidewall.)
 If I run longer on trails, I prefer slightly more cushioning, especially if there are longer or steeper downhill sections.

 Another benefit to having a rotation of shoes, I believe, is that it allows me to ever-so-slightly alter my gait and foot-placement pattern.
 Instead of having my foot hit the ground the same way on every stride on every run, I’m mixing things up enough to build the micromuscles in my feet, ankles, lower legs and even hips just a twinge more.
 And hopefully that’s something that contributes to becoming a stronger and more agile runner in the long run.
+There’s also a study that suggests if you rotate your shoes, you’ll be less prone to overuse injuries.

 How can you build a quiver of running shoes?
 Here are some suggestions: